aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 If true, an implementation should automatically add a 'not_answered' value e.g. rendered as a checkbox, to allow explicit non-answering while still requiring some input value.
 This is done to distinguish data that has not been entered from data that was intentionally not answered.
 This choice is added here instead of in `options.values` to allow for consistency with other field types.

+`options.readonly`: Required boolean.
+                    True or false that the field is read only i.e. not editable on the front-end but submittable on save.
+This key is different to `rules.disableIf` in that it is not dependent on a condition, and a 'disabled' field is not submittable.

 ### 3.2.2: String

 A string field takes in a string as data input, either via a text element or a text area element.